weston/quoridor/README.md

 ## Getting Started

 I have included some very dumb quoridor bots that are able to play versus eachother.
-To create a new quoridor bot, you have to subclass the `QuoridorBasePlayer` in `quoridor_base_player.py`.
-Examples of this can be found in `random_player.py`, `no_fence_player.py`, and `bfs_player.py`.
+To create a new quoridor bot, you have to subclass the `QuoridorBasePlayer` in `players.py`.
+Examples of this can also be found in `players.py'.

 ## Playing games